 Before you file Florida summary administration forms, you need to determine if the estate of the decedent is eligible.
 An estate must meet one of these two requirements to qualify for a Florida summary administration:

 - The decedent has been dead more than two years prior to the filing of the petition for summary administration; or

 - The value of the entire estate subject to administration in Florida, less the value of property exempt from the claims of creditors, must not exceed $75,000.

-If the decedent’s Last Will and Testament directs a formal administration of probate, the option of filing Florida summary administration forms becomes unavailable.
-The estate must be probated with a formal administration through an attorney.
+If the decedent’s Last Will and Testament directs a formal administration of probate, the option of filing a summary administration becomes unavailable.
+The estate must be probated with a formal administration using an attorney.

 Where Do I Start?

-To begin a Florida summary administration, the petitioner obtains the required Florida Summary Administration forms and files a petition for summary administration with the circuit court.
-The petition for Florida summary administration may be filed by any beneficiary or by a person selected as a personal representative by the decedent in a Will, but it must be verified and signed by the surviving spouse, if any.
+To begin a Florida summary administration, the petitioner obtains the required Florida summary administration forms and files a Petition for Summary Administration with the circuit court.
+The Petition for Summary Administration may be filed by any beneficiary or by a person selected as a personal representative by the decedent in a Will, but it must be verified and signed by the surviving spouse, if any.

 How Do I Know What to Put In the Forms?